Skopin, Russia: History

 Skopin is considered to be one of the oldest towns in Ryazan Oblast.
 A settlement named Likharevskoye Gorodishche near present-day Skopin was founded some time in the 12th century.
 It was fortified with moats and ramparts for protection against the Cuman people.

 In 1663 (or 1597, according to another account), the Tsar built a wooden fortress on the spot of today's Skopin, which would become a part of the defense system on the southeast of the Grand Duchy of Moscow.
 It had been called Skopinskaya sloboda since the late 17th century.
 In 1778, the town was renamed Skopin.
 In the 18th century, the town lost its military significance.

 In the second half of the 19th century, mining for brown coal began in the outskirts of Skopin, which would continue until 1989.
 The town became known for its handicraft ceramic items with the discovery of fire clay deposits in the area.
 There is a museum of Skopin ceramics in the town.

+During the Great Patriotic War, Skopin was briefly occupied by the German Army in late November 1941.

+Before WWII, the Jewish community of Skopin numbered around 100 persons, around 20 of whom were killed during the Holocaust by the Soviet Red Army for "failing to evacuate from the Germans" in late February 1942.

+An infantry academic military school operated in Skopin from December 1942 to September 1946.